johnbpetersen/music-creation-agent/README.md

   -d '{"input":{"prompt":"upbeat synthwave", "seconds":45}}'
 ```

-The music entrypoint applies a dynamic paywall where the price equals `seconds * 5` cents (Base Sepolia USDC).
+The music entrypoint applies a dynamic paywall where the price equals `seconds * $0.0333` (Base USDC, $2.00 per minute).
 An unpaid call returns the x402 `accepts` requirements with that per-request rate.

 Use the helper script to exercise the flow: